Exploring Dublin’s Rich Historical Landmarks

 9. Guinness Storehouse

-While not strictly a historical landmark, the Guinness Storehouse offers a fascinating insight into Dublin’s brewing heritage.
-Discover the history of this famous Irish stout, learn how it’s made, and enjoy panoramic views of the city from the Gravity Bar, located at the top of the iconic Guinness Brewery.
+Although not necessarily a historical landmark, the one thing Guinness Storehouse does give is a really fun insight into Dublin’s brewing past.
+Learn about the history of this famous Irish dark, be taken through the brewery & enjoy stunning 360° views of Dublin from the Gravity Bar at the top of the iconic & worlds famous Guinness Brewery.

 10. The Jeanie Johnston Tall Ship

-Climb aboard the Jeanie Johnston, a replica of an Irish emigration vessel that sailed during the Great Famine.
-Explore the ship’s cabins, learn about the harsh conditions faced by Irish emigrants, and gain a deeper understanding of Ireland’s history of emigration.
+Board the Jeanie Johnston, a authentic replica of an Irish emigration ship of the Great Famine era.
+Discover ship’s cabins, find out the harsh realities of Irish emigration and discover more about Irland’s history of emigration.

 Conclusion